 My latest exhibition is a celebration of the end (nearly) of lockdown and a homage to Manchester, my city.

-“I’ve Missed You Too” is being displayed in three city centre locations:
+“I’ve Missed You Too” is being displayed in two city centre locations:

 From 12th April 2021: At Escape to Freight Island at Mayfield, nr Piccadilly.

 From 15th April 2021: On the fence of Waulk Mill, Redhill Street, Ancoats.
 (As of July 2023, it’s still there).

 I’m grateful to Freight Island and Urban Splash for their support in staging the exhibitions.

 Here’s the text that goes with the 12 artworks:

 I’ve missed the bus drivers, the tram drivers, the shop assistants, the over-enthusiastic newspaper vendors, the baristas, the traffic wardens, the TV crews taking over whole streets as if they own the place.
 I’ve missed the Uber drivers, the Deliveroo riders, the skaters and the goths.
 I’ve missed those guides in uniform who tell the tourists how to get to the cathedral.